 My specialties include but are not limited to adjustment/transitional stress; trauma; grief/loss; anxiety and depression; relational/interpersonal conflict and growth.
 Click here for more information about my specialties.
 In addition to being a Licensed Marriage and Family Therapist, I am a Certified Clinical Trauma Professional.
 Although I am currently only offering psychotherapy to individuals, I do have extensive experience in working with relational issues and such issues can still be addressed through individual psychotherapy.
 Please note: I do not offer ESA (Emotional Support Animal) Consultations.

 What is your approach or method to counseling/therapy?

 Click here for more information on my approach.

 I respect all faiths and believe attending to your unique spirituality and identification is an important part of the healing process to empower you to live congruently within your belief system and achieve peace.

 What are my responsibilities as a client?

 It is crucial that you are engaged and invested in the therapeutic process.
 While therapy can be a validating and uplifting experience, it can also be a challenging and uncomfortable one as well.
-Keeping appointments, following through with suggestions, and being open and willing to work on your thoughts and interactions that are impeding your journey or keeping you stuck are essential to reaching your desired destination.
-Telehealth appointments will require additional measures of identify verification, letting me know where you are located during our session.
-More information about telehealth guidelines will be in the informed consent paperwork.
+Keeping appointments, following through with suggestions, and being open and willing to work on your thoughts and interactions that are impeding your journey or keeping you stuck is essential to reaching your desired destination.
+Telehealth appointments will require additional measures of identity verification and letting me know where you are located during our session.
+More information about telehealth guidelines will be outlined in the informed consent paperwork.

 Do you offer telehealth/virtual therapy?